MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/validate.md

   - **Before adding a server to the cluster:** When you add a server to a cluster, we strongly recommend validating the cluster.
 Specify both the existing cluster members and the new server when you run cluster validation.

-  - **When adding drives:** When you add additional drives to the cluster, which is different from replacing failed drives or creating virtual disks or volumes that rely on the existing drives, run the Validate cluster feature to confirm that the new storage will function correctly.
+  - **When adding drives:** When you add additional drives to the cluster, which is different from replacing failed drives or creating virtual disks or volumes that rely on the existing drives, run cluster validation to confirm that the new storage will function correctly.

-  - **When making changes that affect firmware or drivers:** If you upgrade or make changes to the cluster that affect firmware or drivers, you must run the Validate cluster feature to confirm that the new combination of hardware, firmware, drivers, and software supports failover cluster functionality.
+  - **When making changes that affect firmware or drivers:** If you upgrade or make changes to the cluster that affect firmware or drivers, you must run cluster validation to confirm that the new combination of hardware, firmware, drivers, and software supports failover cluster functionality.

-  - **After restoring a system from backup:** After you restore a system from backup, run the Validate cluster feature to confirm that the system functions correctly as part of a cluster.
+  - **After restoring a system from backup:** After you restore a system from backup, run cluster validation to confirm that the system functions correctly as part of a cluster.

 ## Step 1: Validate networking
 The Microsoft Validate-DCB tool is designed to validate the Data Center Bridging (DCB) configuration on the cluster.
 To do this, the tool takes an expected configuration as input, and then tests each server in the cluster.
 This section covers how to install and run the Validate-DCB tool, review results, and resolve networking errors that the tool identifies.